A History of HMS PREMIER

 HMS

-PREMIER departed from Vancouver on her maiden voyage to the UK in
+PREMIER departed from Vancouver on her maiden voyage to the UK on

-early February, calling at San Francisco, Norfolk, and New York.
-At
+February 5th, calling at Norfolk, and New York.
+She arrived at

-After unloading her aircraft at Gladstone Dock PREMIER was allocated
+unloading her aircraft at Gladstone Dock PREMIER was allocated to

 ordered to make a return voyage to Norfolk for a second load of